cjn9414/nes-emulator/README.md

   * Background taken from either one or two name tables at any given time
   * The system maintains a 16-bit VRAM address register, which is set by $2006
     * Bits 0-11 store the address of the name table as an offset from $2000
-      * Bits 0-4 are the x-scroll and is incremented as the lines are drawn.
+      * Bits 0-4 are the x-scroll, incremented as the lines are drawn.
 This will wrap from 31 to 0, switching bit 10
-      * Bits 5-9 are the y-scroll and are incremented at the end of the line.
+      * Bits 5-9 are the y-scroll, incremented at the end of the line.
 This will wrap from 29 to 0, switching bit 11
       * A write to $2007 to set the value above 29 will wrap to 0 when reaching 31, but bit 11 will not be affected
       * Bits 12-14 are the tile y-offset
   * Tile numbers indicated by x-scroll and y-scroll, allowing 32 tiles (256 pixels) by 30 tiles (240 pixels), totaling 960 tiles